robahall/robahall.github.io/_posts/2018-01-13-Performing-ANOVA-Analysis.md

 ---
 layout: post
-title: Performing a 1-way ANOVA experiment in Python
+title: Performing a 1-way ANOVA experiment in Python - Part I
 ---

-This post will focus on how to perform an exploratory data analysis (EDA) of the experimental data set, and perform an analysis of variance (ANOVA) on the data set.
-I will show you how to set up an experiment, build a model, check if it's valid for later blog post.
-My background is in thin film growth so this post will focus on a simple experiment where the experimenter would like to test the differences in plasma power on chemical vapor deposition (CVD) growth rate.
+This post is the first of two posts to focus on how to perform an exploratory data analysis (EDA) of the experimental data set, create a hypothesis and perform an analysis of variance (ANOVA) on the hypothesis.
+The second part will focus on how to build a model and determine if the model is valid.
+My background is in nanotechnology so this post will focus on a simple experiment where the experimenter would like to test the differences in plasma power on deposition of a thin film on the surface of a silicon wafer.
 Values are made up and completely my own.
 All analysis will be performed in Python using the SciPy package and written in Jupyter notebooks.

 <script type="text/javascript" async